SchwarzIT/onyx/CONTRIBUTING.md

 pnpm run test:components --debug
 ```

-_Info: Screenshot tests will only be performed in our Workflows to ensure consistency of the resulting images which vary on different operating systems._
+_Info: Screenshot tests will only be performed in our Workflows to ensure consistency of the resulting images which vary on different operating systems.
+You can use [this Workflow](https://github.com/SchwarzIT/onyx/actions/workflows/playwright-screenshots.yml) to update the screenshots._

 <br />